Suitable Applications for Check Valves

 Types of check valves

-There are six different check valve types, all designed to operated effectively in different applications.
+There are six different check valve types, all designed to operate effectively in different applications.
 Below we offer more information on the different types of check valves.

 In a swing check valve, the disc is unguided when it moves to a fully open or closed position.
 Swing check valves are available in various configurations to suit different check valve application requirements.